secretstartups/handbook/content/handbook/sales/training/sales-enablement-sessions/_index.md

     - Review schedule, outcomes, objectives
     - Answer questions
     - Adjust as needed
-  - Manage ongoing collaboration via issue, Google Docs, and public Slack channels (e.g. #product-marketing or #sales-and-customer-enablement)
+  - Manage ongoing collaboration via issue, Google Docs, and public Slack channels (e.g. #product-marketing or #field-enablement-team)

   - The Sales and Customer Enablement team discusses upcoming trainings in regular meetings with sales leadership and the GitLab Product Marketing Management (PMM) team.
 - Sessions picked to execute on should be chosen from the backlog, or a new issue created, and moved to the `status:plan` column.